 As we push deeper into the year, iPhone SE owners are dealing with a myriad of problems.
 We haven’t run into any major software issues on our iPhone SE, but some users are noticing bugs and a drop in performance.

 Today we want to address these iPhone SE problems and take you through the most important things those dealing with issues, and those worried about issues, need to know.

 Our guide to iPhone SE problems outlines the current set of issues and provides you with some resources that will come in handy if you run into something on your phone.
-It also includes some information about the next iOS 11 update for the iPhone SE.

 iPhone SE Problems